angineering/chatty-landing-page/README.md

 # Chatty

-This is the landing page repository for the Chatty slack app.
+This is the landing page repository for the Chatty Slack app.

 ## Support